The Inverted Tree: Living from the Spine Through Movement, Meditation and Mantra

 • South Point House – $8,560.00

-Explore the spine as the body’s sensorial continuum.
-Engage the breath, senses, movement, sound, words (mantra), imagination, and feelings to curate somatic experience and immersion.
-Sensitize to the rhythms and energies of the cerebrospinal axis that hold infinite potential for growth and transformation.
-The spinal nerves, centers, and energies are a bridge between the body’s material and subtler immaterial dimensions.
-Attending and awakening to them can be a powerful tool in anyone’s spiritual path and repertoire of psychosomatic practices.
+Engage the body’s sensorial continuum as a site of somatic inquiry and exploration.
+Work with breath, the senses, movement, sound, words (mantra), imagination, and feeling to curate somatic experience.
+Sensitize yourself to the subtle rhythms and energies of the cerebrospinal axis which influence our moods, states and quality of our attention and relationship with the outer world.
+Attending and awakening to the spine can become a powerful tool in anyone’s personal path and repertoire of psychosomatic practices.

 Together, we’ll play with the metaphor of the spine as an “inverted tree,” an organism with its roots “above” (the immaterial realm) and branches “below” (the material body), inviting us to initiate a new relationship with our bodies, senses, and sensorial environment.